 For further information, please visit Nora’s research website.

-To me, citizenship in all its facets is the most fascinating research field because it affects people’s lives profoundly and this highly motivates my work in SG citizenship.
+Professor Trond Solhaug, Norwegian University of Science and Technology in Trondheim (Norway).
+To me, citizenship in all its facets is the most fascinating research field because it affects people’s lives profoundly and this highly motivates my work in Standing Group citizenship.
 Particularly in the 21st century citizenship has become increasingly important in shaping people’s lives and politics.
 In many countries formal civil, political and social rights are being challenged and subject to acts of citizenship and accompanying political tensions.
 Globalization challenge nation-states as the legal framework for citizenship and forms of dual or transnational citizenship increase leaving an increasing number with a status of “non-citizens”.
 Environmental issues, global inequality and regional conflicts require states and citizens to think beyond the nation state in search for political solutions.
 Migration continues to diversify societies, which continuously shape and reshape citizenship.
 Increased pluralism is not least apparent in schools where diversified classes shape students’ social and environment.
 This diversification affects students’ learning and call for changes in teacher practices schools.
 My research contribution has two strands: First, research on citizens’ practices and their citizenship learning in schools and second, research on teacher education for fostering inclusive citizenship.

-Tuuli-Marja’s present research focuses on European citizenship, identity and political behaviour.
+Tuuli-Marja Kleiner is a post-doctoral researcher & lecturer, at the University of Hagen (Germany).
+Her present research focuses on European citizenship, identity and political behaviour.
 She is interested in the question of how cultural diversity affects aspects of citizenship.
-In the course of this, she treats the role of public opinion polarization for citizen’s political participation or analyzes whether the subjective appreciation of European identity rests upon the awareness of cultural similarities.
+In the course of this, she treats the role of public opinion polarisation for citizen’s political participation or analyses whether the subjective appreciation of European identity rests upon the awareness of cultural similarities.
 In her dissertation she analyzed whether a nation’s cultural values influence how other nations perceive its assumed trustworthiness.
 Tuuli-Marja is an expert in comparative cultural research, public opinion, trust, political participation and quantitative research methods.